 Instructions

-- Add the mango pulp, yogurt, milk, sugar, and cardamom powder to a blender.
+- Add the mango pulp, yogurt, milk, sugar, and ground green cardamom to a blender.
 Blend until smooth, about 3 minutes.

 - Pour into a glass.
 Garnish with a few strands of saffron.
 Serve chilled.